How To Improve Your Conditioning

 Training at a higher percentage of your max heart rate is the most reliable and effective way to increase the intensity of your conditioning.

 However, you will need to have some idea of what your max heart rate actually is…the formula of 220 minus your age isn’t reliable.
+Most heart rate devices are based on this flawed logic.

 That formula lumps every 40 year old into the same category regardless of their fitness level and health history…not exactly a reliable formula.
-Every car and every person simply doesn’t have the same motor.

-To help determine your max heart rate, you’ll need to perform a fast, full-body exercise such as a 400 meter sprint.
-If running isn’t an option for you, you could also use a rower or an assault bike.
+To help determine your max heart rate, you’ll need to perform a few rounds of a fast, full-body exercise such as a 400 meter sprint.

 Gradually decreasing your rest intervals or increasing your work intervals on a weekly basis will also allow you to increase the intensity of your conditioning training.